nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

-**Context**: With PR 15 the native path is fully inventoried and with PR 24 it is refreshed to current versions, but it is still provisioned by [asdf](https://asdf-vm.com/), which carries two remaining costs this PR removes:
+**Context**: With PR 15 the native path is fully inventoried and with PR 24 it is refreshed to current versions, but it is still provisioned by [asdf](https://asdf-vm.com/), which carries three remaining costs this PR removes:

 - **Per-tool plugin management.** Every tool needs an `asdf plugin add` against a third-party plugin repository before it can be installed.
 Plugins are arbitrary shell, are unversioned, and are a supply-chain surface.
 - **Shim indirection.** asdf routes every invocation through shims, which is slower and a frequent source of "wrong version on PATH" confusion.
+- **Parity gaps asdf cannot close.** PR 15 had to leave `hadolint`, `lychee` and `markdownlint-cli` Docker-only.
+The `asdf-hadolint` plugin requests release asset names that no longer exist, `lychee` has no maintained plugin, and `markdownlint-cli` has none. asdf also builds Python from source, which fails on macOS with the Xcode 26.5 SDK. mise closes all four with `aqua:hadolint/hadolint`, `aqua:lycheeverse/lychee`, `npm:markdownlint-cli` and prebuilt Python.

 [mise](https://mise.jdx.dev/) (mise-en-place) is a drop-in replacement that reads the same `.tool-versions` file, so migration is incremental, and it closes both gaps: